How to Roast Vegetables – It’s not as hard as you think

 It’s not essential to do it, but improves the result.

 Second, the roasting time is roughly 5 minutes less in comparison to fresh vegetables, because they had been partly cooked (blanched) prior to freezing them.

 Third, make sure you give them enough space on the baking sheet.

-Roasted vegetables contain more water than their fresh counterparts, which means you steam them if you cram them too close together.
+Frozen vegetables contain more water than their fresh counterparts, which means you steam them if you cram them too close together.

 On what heat should I roast my vegetables?